 Apple iMovieBeginnersPre-installed on Mac, simple and intuitive interfaceFree

-Adobe Premiere ProProfessional video editing and collaborationIndustry standard with powerful editing tools and integrations$22.99/month (annual, paid monthly)
+Adobe Premiere ProProfessional video editing and collaborationIndustry standard with powerful editing tools and integrations$22.99/monthly (annual, paid monthly)

-CyberLink PowerDirector 365Intermediate editors & enthusiastsExtensive visual effects and templates, AI integration$4.58/month or $54.99/year
+CyberLink PowerDirector 365Intermediate editors & enthusiastsExtensive visual effects and templates, AI integration$74.99/yearly

 How did we review these apps?

-• Ease of use: How beginner-friendly software is each app, alongside the availability of tutorials or in-app guidance.
+• Ease of use -- How beginner-friendly each app is, alongside the availability of tutorials or in-app guidance.

-• Feature set: The range of editing tools, special effects, transitions, AI, and support for various file formats and resolutions.
+• Feature set -- The range of editing tools, special effects, transitions, AI-powered features, and support for various file formats and resolutions (including 4K and 8K).

-• Performance: Speed and responsiveness during intensive tasks like rendering and exporting.
+• Performance -- Speed and responsiveness during intensive tasks like rendering and exporting, particularly on Apple Silicon chips.

-• Compatibility with macOS: Each software’s performance with the latest as well as slightly older versions of macOS to gauge versatility.
+• Compatibility with macOS -- Each software’s performance with macOS Sequoia as well as slightly older versions of macOS to gauge versatility.

-• Price: Directly comparing the cost against the features offered, we considered overall value for money, factoring in both upfront and subscription costs.
+• Price -- We directly compared the cost against the features offered, factoring in both one-time purchases and subscription costs.

-• Customer support: Adequate support resources such as manuals, forums, and customer service responsiveness were evaluated.
+• Customer support -- Adequate support resources such as documentation, community forums, and customer service responsiveness.

-• Updates and upgrades: The frequency of updates and whether the developers are launching new features.
+• Updates and upgrades -- The frequency of updates and whether developers are actively shipping new features, particularly AI-driven tools.

 1. DaVinci Resolve